mrsoup0x2f/crop-counsel/README.md

 # Crop Counsel

 ## Introduction
-Crop Counsel is a machine learning based crop-prediction model to support farmers in making informed decisions about crop selection, plantation and harvesting.
+`Crop Counsel` is a machine learning based crop-prediction model to support farmers in making informed decisions about `crop selection`, plantation and harvesting.
-It aims to optimize yields and maximize profitability of farmers using data driven smart prediction mechanism.
+It aims to `optimize yields` and `maximize profitability` of farmers using data driven smart prediction mechanism.
 ##### Underlying principles -
 1. We have developed and applied a smart system that can suggest suitable crops for farmers across India using the emerging power of machine learning.
-2. This system would help the farmers choose the best crop based on factors like Nitrogen, Phosphorous, Potassium, PH Value, Humidity, Temperature, and Rainfall.
+2. This system would help the farmers choose the best crop based on factors like `Nitrogen`, `Phosphorous`, `Potassium`, `PH Value`, `Humidity`, `Temperature`, and `Rainfall`.
-3. Based on the previous records of the State and City ,farmers also get an estimated yield of the common crop according to the available land area.
+3. Based on the previous records of the `State` and `City` ,farmers also get an estimated yield of the common crop according to the available land area.
 4. Models underlying the system are trained on realtime dataset with a high level of accuracy suggestion.

 The portal consists of two part -